 Just A Heads-Up

 Transit passengers are allowed to get out of the transit hall to visit Jewel Changi.
-It is advisable to give yourself at least 5 hours to explore Jewel and there are baggage storage facility provided for travelers.
+It is advisable to give yourself at least 5 hours to explore Jewel and there are baggage storage facilities provided for travelers.

 And most importantly, DO NOT misuse your boarding pass at the transit areas with the intention to stay beyond 24 hours just to make full use of their facilities or not intend to proceed to their next destinations.
-It will result to prosecution and jail, fine of $1,000 or both if convicted.
+It will result to prosecution and jail, a fine of $1,000, or both if convicted.